Super Lawyers - Badge

 Heart disease symptoms are often overlooked in busy emergency room settings

-A heart attack misdiagnosis can have severe consequences, particularly if a doctor fails to diagnose or mistakes the condition for something less serious.
+A heart attack misdiagnosis can have severe consequences, particularly if a doctor acts negligently and fails to diagnose or mistakes the condition for something less serious.
 When a missed or delayed diagnosis occurs, the patient may not receive the emergency treatment needed for a successful outcome.

-Failing to timely diagnose a heart attack can result in:
+Failing to diagnose a heart attack in a timely manner can result in:

 • Permanent heart damage;